Skip to content

 Easy is a 3×3 grid (9 numbers), Normal is 4×4 (16), and Hard is 5×5 (25).
 More numbers means a heavier visual search load.

-What ability does this game measure?
+What skills does this game use?